DhrumiPrajapati/InsightHR/README.md

-# InsightHR:Uncovering Workforce Attrition Trends
+# InsightHR: Uncovering Workforce Attrition Trends

 Welcome to **InsightHR**, a Power BI dashboard designed to analyze and visualize workforce attrition trends.
 This project presents a clear and structured view of employee turnover, highlighting patterns that support informed HR strategies.